NirantK/awesome-project-ideas/README.md

 Text
 ---------
 **Autonomous Tagging of Stack Overflow Questions**
-- Make a multi-label classification system that automatically assigns tags for questions posted on a forum such as Stackoverflow or Quora
+- Make a multi-label classification system that automatically assigns tags for questions posted on a forum such as Stack Overflow or Quora
 - Dataset: [StackLite](https://www.kaggle.com/stackoverflow/stacklite) or [10% sample](https://www.kaggle.com/stackoverflow/stacksample)

 **Keyword/Concept Identification**